 - Switch devices.
 If you're on a mobile device, switch to a computer or laptop if possible.

 - If you have an older router, and plan on hosting webinars a lot, buy a new one.
+Most slower internet connections are caused by a bad router.

 - Here are other solutions for connection issues that might cause packet loss.